-Australian Musician Keli Holiday Detained at US-Canada Border
+Australian Musician Keli Holiday Detained and Denied Entry at US-Canada Border

 1-Minute Brief

-The incident highlights ongoing scrutiny at international borders and the potential impact of social media on travel.
+The incident highlights ongoing scrutiny at international borders and raises questions about the impact of public statements on travel.

 Key Facts

-- Keli Holiday, a member of the electronic duo Peking Duk, was detained at the US-Canada border.
+- Keli Holiday, one half of the electronic duo Peking Duk, was detained at the US-Canada border.

 - Holiday was denied entry into the United States.

-- Holiday's girlfriend issued a public apology regarding a post about Donald Trump.
+- His girlfriend issued a public apology for a previous social media post about Donald Trump.

 What Happened

 Australian musician Keli Holiday was detained and denied entry at the US-Canada border.
-His girlfriend later apologized for a social media post about Donald Trump.
+He stated he was unaware of the reason for his detention, and his girlfriend later apologized for a Trump-related social media post.

 Why It Matters